Whatever you need to know about trading overseas, your first port of call should be the International Trade team at Lincolnshire Chamber of Commerce.

 We have been notified by HMRC that both Switzerland and Chile will on a temporary basis now accept documents issued using our online platforms.
 The EZ Cert platform has updated their systems to allow these to now be processed.

-Saudi Arabia – accepts electronic Certificates of Origin
+Saudi Arabia – accepts electronic UK Certificates of Origin

-The BCC in conjunction with DIT have negotiated with the Saudi customs authorities for electronic Certificate of Origins to be accepted with immediate effect.
+The BCC in conjunction with DIT have negotiated with the Saudi customs authorities for electronic UK Certificates of Origins to be accepted with immediate effect.

 The electronic providers have been notified and will be updating their systems as necessary.